-If the provider does not have qualified or certified interpreters, they may arrange for services through one of the following HCI organizations.
-Contracted HCI vendors bill PacificSource Community Solutions directly; therefore, neither provider nor member should receive a bill for these services.
-PacificSource's contracted HCI vendors include:
+Providers who do not have interpreters on staff may arrange for services through one of the organizations below.
+These contracted HCl vendors bill PacificSource Community Solutions directly; therefore, neither provider nor member should receive a bill for these services.
+PacificSource Community Solutions' contracted HCl vendors include: